Reuse

 • Share Our Spare- accepts many baby, infant, and maternity clothing items in new or very good condition.
 Old Irving Park

 • Holzbrennen Studio - Accepts fabric remnants/scraps and upholstery samples (especially faux and genuine leather) to create bags, keychains, earrings, and more.
 15% of the sales of the Round Two Up-Cycled Goods line of products is donated to Sierra Club.
-Contact via email to coordinate pick-up or drop-off at holzbrennenstudio@gmail.com.
+Contact via email to coordinate pick-up or drop-off .

 • Food Pantries - there are obviously MANY food pantries in Chicago to choose from.
 A full map can be found HERE.